 2. Curled Up

 A very common position dogs take when sleeping is to curl up in a ball, nose-to-tail.
-It’s a common position for animals to take in the wild, too, as it protects the vital organs, helps conserve warmth, and makes it easy to get up quickly.
+It’s a common position for animals to take in the wild too, as it protects the vital organs, helps conserve warmth, and makes it easy to get up quickly.

 This position restricts movement during sleep, so you may see less twitching from a dog who snoozes in a ball.

-You might think that a dog that sleeps in this position would be uncomfortable in their surroundings, and while that may be the case, it’s not necessarily true.
+You might think that a dog who sleeps in this position would be uncomfortable in their surroundings, and while that may be the case, it’s not necessarily true.
 It’s a common position in fall and winter months when the weather is cool, or it may just simply feel better for a particular dog to sleep in that position.

 3. Sprawled Out On The Tummy

-You often see this position with puppies who need to nap frequently, but also want to be ready to jump up and play at a moment’s notice.
+You often see this position with puppies who need to nap frequently but also want to be ready to jump up and play at a moment’s notice.